hiroaki-yamamoto/mongoengine-goodjson/doc/source/contribution.rst

 - **Not all pull request is merged.** Your pull request is not always accepted and/or merged.
 However, Hiro_ absolutely appreciate your contribution.

-Note pull requests that don't follow the above rule might not merged.
+Note pull requests that don't follow the above rule might not be merged.

 .. _`Pull Request`: https://github.com/hiroaki-yamamoto/mongoengine-goodjson/pulls
 .. _Hiro: https://github.com/hiroaki-yamamoto